probil/vue-socket.io-extended/README.md

 | --- | --- | --- | --- | --- | --- |
 | 38+ :heavy_check_mark: | 13+ :heavy_check_mark:  | 8+ :heavy_check_mark: | 25+ :heavy_check_mark: | 12+ :heavy_check_mark: | 11+ :heavy_check_mark: |

+We support only browsers with global usage statistics greater then 1% and last 2 version of each browser (but not dead browsers).
+Library may work in older browser as well but we don't not guarantee that.
+You may need addition polyfills to make it work.

 ## :seedling: Motivation